elunna/nerfhack-changelog/README.md

   * The monster must be a humanoid
   * Their attack must be a weapon, claw, or kick attack type.
   * You can't be polymorphed
-  * You can't be wearing any heavy metallic armor
+  * You can't be wearing any heavy metallic armor or wielding a bulky shield.
   * You cannot be weak (or worse from hunger), and you cannot be encumbered.
   * You cannot be fumbling or unaware (sleeping or paralyzed).
   * You must be able to see the monster.